How to contribute to the Go language

 git-codereview: change updated.

-Think of the meaningful commit message.
+Write a meaningful commit message.

 prefix: summary of changes